Editorial: EU regulations put AI startups at risk of being left behind

-Wright reminds me that regardless of the outcome regarding the copyright reform, the GDPR (General Data Protection Regulation) is set to come into force in May 2018 which he describes as being a “double-barreled assault” on businesses.
+Regardless of the outcome regarding the copyright reform, GDPR is set to come into force in May 2018 which Wright describes as being a 'double-barreled assault' on businesses.

 Many business owners I’ve spoken to have voiced their concerns about compliance with GDPR and the hefty penalties for a failure to do so.

-“You’d then have to demonstrate regulatory compliance – with immense penalties if you happen to get this stuff wrong in terms of a €20 million fine, or four percent of your global turnover – and it’s measures like this which have a chilling effect on entrepreneurship, innovation, and creativity.
+“You’d then have to demonstrate regulatory compliance with immense penalties if you happen to get this stuff wrong; in terms of a €20 million fine, or four percent of your global turnover.
+It’s measures like this which have a chilling effect on entrepreneurship, innovation, and creativity."

 “If we want to stifle these things, the European Union are going the right way about it.”